gurongzhang/DAT505-GitHub/Session7/README.md

 ********************

 ## S7-MyExamples-02-homeworkfinal:*Creating 10 random-position eyes and making them always follow the mouse*
-#### In this example, I randomized the position of 10 eyes and tried to make them work.
-It turned out that some eyes which appear in the corner did not work very well.
+#### In this example, I *randomized the position of 10 eyes* and tried to make them work.
+It turned out that some eyes which appear in the corner *did not work very well*.
 ![S7-MyExamples-01-homeworkdemo01](/Session7/(README)pictures/pic-16.png "S7-MyExamples-01-homeworkdemo01")
 ### Knowledge Points
 1. In this demo, since I use *for loop* to create 10 eyes, as we mentioned in the **Session4 README note**, if we want to make our objects animate, we need to create arrays to bring those values out, so I defined several arrays and of course, my *ppx* and *ppy* to store different values: